astronomer/airflow-guides/guides/scheduling-in-airflow.md

     timetables = [UnevenIntervalsTimetable]
 ```

-Note that because timetables are plugins, you will need to restart the Airflow scheduler and webserver after adding or updating them.
+Note that because timetables are plugins, you will need to restart the Airflow Scheduler and Webserver after adding or updating them.

 In the DAG, we can then import the custom timetable plugin and use it to schedule the DAG by setting the `timetable` parameter: